-New UK Capital Gains Tax on residential property held by non UK residents
+New UK Capital Gains Tax on residential properties

 The scope of UK Capital Gains Tax (CGT) was extended to non-UK residents selling UK residential property interests.